 Aruba trebling capacity with two new Milan data centres

-The relentless demand for more data is clearly illustrated in the actions of the big data centre operators.
+The relentless demand for more data is clearly illustrated in the actions of the big data center operators.

-One year since the opening of Italy’s largest data centre campus, Aruba has announced it is now working on two additional data centre buildings to cater for the ongoing growth and the rush for more storage.
+One year since the opening of Italy’s largest data center campus, Aruba has announced it is now working on two additional data center buildings to cater for the ongoing growth and the rush for more storage.

 According to the company, the facility is now on the verge of being completely booked up, bringing cause to the new investment which will treble the current capacity.

 “The first year at our Global Cloud Data Center has given us a lot of success and satisfaction and we look forward to more of the same with the two new buildings we’ve started working on,” says Aruba S.p.A. managing director Stefano Cecconi.

 The company is purportedly working with a number of large companies across a range of sectors, including logistics, automotive, electronics, services companies, in addition to a number of small and medium-sized businesses for its colocation facilities.